Continuing education online courses in Help with Addiction.

 Some researchers ( Michael Bordo, Mary Jeanne Kreek) suggest that the dopamine system that is activated by drugs may also be turned on by novelty-seeking behavior.
 People who always look for the next new thing may be driven by the same pleasure system as drug abusers.

 Dopaminergic genes are likely candidates for heritable influences on cigarette smoking.
 Lerman reports associations between allele 9 of a dopamine transporter gene polymorphism (SLC6A3-9) and lack of smoking, late initiation of smoking, and length of quitting attempts.
-The present investigation extended their study by examining both smoking behavior and personality traits in a diverse population of nonsmokers, current smokers, and former smokers ( = 1,107).
+The present investigation extended their study by examining both smoking behavior and personality traits in a diverse population of nonsmokers, current smokers, and former smokers ( N = 1,107).
 A significant association between SLC6A3-9 and smoking status was confirmed and was due to an effect on cessation rather than initiation.
 The SLC6A3-9 polymorphism was also associated with low scores for novelty seeking, which was the most significant personality correlate of smoking cessation.
 It is hypothesized that individuals carrying the SLC6A3-9 polymorphism have altered dopamine transmission, which reduces their need for novelty and reward by external stimuli, including cigarettes.

 The Please Chemical: Dopamine